jterrazz/42-malloc/README.md

 Range divided in blocks
 A range is a mapped zone
 Metadatas are stocked on the mapped memory so we move

+// Explain why we merge in readme => so we use the freed space more efficiently (bonus defrag)

+Not using the return of munmap of purpose (because free doesnt return)

+#include <sys/mman.h>
+For mmap and munmap